brs96/qdot/README.md

 Qdot aims to leverage Scala's robust type system for compile time checks.

-2. Run hybrid programs on JVM directly, by sending transpiled QASM to quantum computers  directly through REST API.
+2. Run hybrid programs on JVM directly, by sending transpiled QASM to quantum computers directly through IBM qiskit python.
 Basic classical simulation will be implemented.
 Optimization will be minimal.